desserts

 Servings and Cooking Time

-This recipe makes 8 servings.
-Preparation time is approximately 20 minutes, and cooking time is around 50 minutes.
-Allow additional time for cooling and chilling.
+This blueberry cheesecake recipe yields 8 servings.
+Preparation time is approximately 20 minutes, and the cooking time is about 1 hour.
+Allow an additional 4 hours for chilling before serving.

 Nutritional Value

-One serving of blueberry cheesecake (1 slice) contains approximately 350 calories, 25g fat, 30g carbohydrates, and 5g protein.
-This is based on standard ingredients and may vary with substitutions.
+Each serving (1 slice) of blueberry cheesecake contains approximately 350 calories, 24g of fat, 25g of carbohydrates, and 5g of protein.
+This value is based on standard ingredients and may vary depending on specific brands used.

 Step-by-Step Cooking Process